meltyourface/blank/posts/Familiars/Size-Shifting-Familiar-Enchantment-Tabula-Dimidium/index.md

 ---
 Enchantment Name: Tabula Dimidium

-Purpose: To enable Familiars to seamlessly and inconspicuously adjust their size while concealing their magical signatures from other magical beings.
+**Purpose**: To enable Familiars to seamlessly and inconspicuously adjust their size while concealing their magical signatures from other magical beings.

 Materials Required: